andrea12edoardo/bank-phone-campaign/README.md

 # 📈 Results

-The two models are fitted with a subset of variables obtained from a *Bayesian Feature Selection using Latent Variables*.
+The two models are fitted with a subset of variables obtained from a *Bayesian Feature Selection using Latent Variables* omitted the correleated variables.

 From the predictive perspective the model suffer of unbalanced label issue, leading to poor performance w.r.t. our minority class witch is the information of interest.
 Several techniques could be implemented but are not the focus of this analysis.